Moon Impact Probe: Discovery of water

-On 25 September 2009, ISRO announced that the MIP had discovered water on the Moon just before impact.
+On 25 September 2009, ISRO announced that the MIP had discovered water on the Moon during its descent just before impact.
 This announcement was made after the discovery of water was announced on 24 September 2009 by Science magazine by the NASA payload Moon Mineralogy Mapper carried on board Chandrayaan-1.
 MIP discovered water on the Moon before NASA's Moon Mineralogy Mapper, the announcement of this discovery was not made until NASA confirmed it.